EXCLUSIVE-Singapore banks likely to drop Malaysia FX reference rate - source

 The move to a locally set rate is both a vote of confidence in the credibility of Malaysia's onshore rates, and a signal of banks' reluctance to remain involved in an offshore rate-setting process that has become mired in controversy.

-It also reflects momentum for regulators to crack down on rate fixing systems after last year's scandal over the setting of the benchmark London interbank offered rate (Libor), which found traders worldwide were manipulating daily lending rates tied to more than $600 trillion worth of securities.

-The review into Libor in London is proposing to reduce the number of interest rate benchmarks and tighten the oversight of the rate-setting process. ($1 = 9690.5000 Indonesian rupiah) (Additional reporting by Niki Koswanage in Kuala Lumpur; Editing by Michael Flaherty and Edmund Klamann)
+It also reflects momentum for regulators to crack down on rate fixing systems after last year's scandal over the setting of Libor, which found traders worldwide were manipulating daily lending rates tied to more than $600 trillion worth of securities. ($1 = 9,690.50 Indonesian rupiah, 3.11 Malaysian ringgit) (Additional reporting by Niluksi Koswanage in Kuala Lumpur; Editing by Michael Flaherty, Edmund Klamann and Dean Yates)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan